Looking to invigorate your mind, body and spirit? Check out this 2-day guide to sustainable and healthy activities in Singapore.

 While you can’t lug dumbbells through transit, it doesn’t mean that exercise is out of the question.
 Busy travellers hoping to engage in a fuss-free, time-efficient workout can spend the morning at Ritual Gym.

-Catered to go-getters with packed schedules, this establishment specialises in high-intensity interval training (HIIT)—prep, work up a sweat, shower and refuel with a complimentary post-workout smoothie, all in just 30 minutes.
+Catered to go-getters with packed schedules, this establishment is known for delivering compact, highly-efficient workouts— Prep, work up a sweat, and shower, all in just 30 minutes.

 2 Fort Canning Park